| | | | | | | | | | | |

 At least a day before you want the rolls

-• In a bowl or 2-3 cup measuring cup, place the shortening and pour boiling water over it.
-Stir until the shortening is melted.
+• In a bowl or 2-3 cup measuring cup, place the shortening and pour boiling water over.
+Stir until shortening is melted.
 Allow to cool slightly while you do the rest.

 • Mix the eggs into the yeast mixture.
 Once the shortening has cooled a bit, pour that into the yeast mixture as well and stir well.